The Helmholtz Open Science Policy

 The Helmholtz Open Science Coordination Office

 Since 2005, the Helmholtz Open Science Coordination Office supports scientists and their respective Helmholtz Centres in the implementation of open science.
-The project´s Newsletter and the Helmholtz Open Science Workshops are only two examples of how the project informs and advises employees about new developments, strategies, and ideas.
+The Helmholtz Open Science Newsletter and the Helmholtz Open Science Workshops are two examples of how Helmholtz employees are informed and advised about new developments, strategies, and ideas.

-One example of the project’s success is that most Helmholtz Centres now run institutional repositories.
+Another success story is that most Helmholtz Centres now run institutional repositories.
 These openly accessible databases contain a significant and steadily growing share of the scientific output of the Helmholtz Association.

 Regularly organised workshops support the establishment of a Helmholtz Open Science community.
 This community includes dedicated scientists who act as editors and/or members of the review board of open access journals and who, in addition, continue to develop the idea of open access in their individual research centres.